730 Days of Running Every Day

 2020 vs 2021

-In addition to my GPS data, I’ve also added a heart rate monitor in 2021.
-It records heart rate with more accuracy than the watch’s built-in sensor.
-And it has the added benefit of recording running dynamics data, such as ground contact time balance, vertical movement, and power.
-More data to explore!
+I also added a heart rate monitor in 2021, which gives more accurate data than the watch’s built-in sensor.
+It even tracks running dynamics like ground contact time, vertical movement, and power.
+More data means more to explore!

 Two Years of Running Data Visualized

-Shifting to mostly trail running resulted in a sharp increase in total ascent.
+Switching to trail runs brought a big jump in total ascent.

-The longest run during 2020 was 22.47 km.
-In 2021 the longest logged run was 33.65 km — a run that actually was closer to 50 km, but my watch died mid-run.
-I also manged to get lost in the woods, in total darkness.
+The longest run in 2020 was 22.47 km.
+In 2021, I hit 33.65 km — though I actually ran closer to 50 km before my watch died mid-run.
+I even got lost in the woods, in total darkness!

-The plot illustrates that 2021 has been more varied both in terms of distance and elevation.
+This plot shows how 2021 was more varied in both distance and elevation.

 Next Stop: 1,000 Days of Running